RoamJS/query-builder/README.md

 Every [Query Page](#query-pages) or [Query Block](#query-blocks) is rooted with a `div` that has an `id` of `roamjs-query-page-${uid}` where `uid` is the block reference of the query block or the page reference of the page.
 You could use this id to style individual queries with affecting other ones.

-### Discourse Graphs

-This extension implements the Discourse Graph protocol, developed by Joel Chan.
-To enable the features associated with this protocol, toggle the `Discourse Graphs Enabled` switch.

-For more about the suite of tools this mode brings, checkout our documentation for how to use this extension at https://oasis-lab.gitbook.io/roamresearch-discourse-graph-extension/.

-Contact Joel Chan (joelchan@umd.edu or [@JoelChan86](https://twitter.com/joelchan86) on Twitter or in the `#discourse-graph` channel on the [Academia Roamana Discord](https://discord.gg/FHrtGe25AJt)) for more details!
 ### SmartBlocks Integration

 This extension comes with its own SmartBlocks command!
 The `<%QUERYBUILDER%>` command will run an existing [Query Block](#query-blocks) or [Query Page](#query-pages) instance in your graph and return the results as separate blocks.
 The command takes in two arguments: